c-brenn/tcd-calendar/README.md

 TCD Calendar Importer
 ============

-Quickly pull your timetable in from my.tcd.ie (as quick as my.tcd.ie will load a page, that is.)
+Quickly copy your timetable from my.tcd.ie to your Google calandar.

 ## Installation